Titusville woman accused of eluding police in custody

 TITUSVILLE - A woman whom Titusville police have been searching for is in custody.

-Police said Sarah Bloom, 28, of Titusville, was taken into custody by Warren state police on Thursday.
+Police said Sarah Bloom, 28, of Titusville, was taken into custody Thursday by Warren state police.

 Titusville police said Bloom was handed over to them, and they then transported her to the Crawford County jail.